milt7oner/info-teacher/src/content/grades/bugs-house-b.md

 ---

 Welcome to **Bug's House B**!
+Hi!
+My name is Mrs López.
+I will be your Bug's House grade B teacher this year! | love teaching and have taught for the past 11 year at Campestre Americano
+School.
+We are going to have so much fun this year
 I am very happy to be with your children this new year.
 Together we will be able to carry out fun activities that allow for wonderful learning.rs.